nchlswhttkr/website/content/blog/i-moved-my-website.md

 Coming back half an hour later, my website was back in proper shape.
 Business as usual!

 At this point I'm still not sure what caused some requests to 404.
-I'm sure the reason will haunt me for many years to come, or however long it takes for me to properly investigat the architecture behind GitLab Pages.
+I'm sure the reason will haunt me for many years to come, or however long it takes for me to properly investigate the architecture behind GitLab Pages.

 Until then, I hope you enjoyed reading about my experience going through this, and seeing how it was resolved!